 Oberlin’s learning environment is like no other, combining a top-ranked liberal arts college, a prestigious music conservatory, and one of the finest academic art museums in the country – on a single campus.
-Oberline has been a longtime leader in educating undergraduate scientists, and since 1920, more Oberlin graduates have earned PhDs than the graduates of any other primarily baccalaureate college in America.
+Oberlin has been a longtime leader in educating undergraduate scientists, and since 1920, more Oberlin graduates have earned PhDs than the graduates of any other primarily baccalaureate college in America.

 On average 75% of students study abroad at some point during their Oberlin experience, which has led the college to be ranked fifth in the top 25 baccalaureate institutions in the nation for total number of study-abroad students.
-Oberlin hosts an extraordinary lineup of speakers and performers throughout the year, and students produce hundreds of our own recitals, theater and dance performances, art exhibitions, and more.
+Oberlin hosts an extraordinary lineup of speakers and performers throughout the year, and students produce hundreds of their own recitals, theater and dance performances, art exhibitions, and more.

 At Oberlin, you’ll find that you truly have the power to make a difference.
 An emphasis on risk-taking and innovation pervades the college and the conservatory, inside and outside the classroom.
-Our 2,900 students are engaged, determined, intellectual, creative, and embrace the idea that one person can change the world.
+Oberlin's 2,900 students are engaged, determined, intellectual, creative, and embrace the idea that one person can change the world.